GrammaticalFramework/gf-rgl/src/TEMPLATE/README.md

 - lincat for `V2` and `VPSlash`
 - lin for `SlashV2a` and `ComplSlash`

 If you have done a thorough implementation on noun morphology, you might find it useful here.
 For instance, if verbs mark their arguments with cases, now is a great time to add those cases as *inherent* argument in the verbs.
+(For explanation on parametric vs. inherent, see [GF tutorial](https://www.grammaticalframework.org/doc/tutorial/gf-tutorial.html#toc54)).

 Another way to make VPs is to use adjectives, noun phrases and adverbials as complements.
 If you haven't implemented adjectives yet, feel free to skip them at this step.
 But the other complements should be in reach already, so the next most important steps are the following: